Sales & Support: +1 (480) 360-6463

 2. What tests are performed when testing patients’ color acuity?

-What are the Educational Requirements For an Optometric Technician?
+What are the Educational Requirements for an Optometric Technician?

 Optometric Technicians usually hold a high school diploma or GED.
 Bachelor’s degree is not typically required.